Carolina Renaissance Festival: History

 The Carolina Renaissance Festival was founded in 1994 by Jeff Siegel, owner of Royal Faires, Ltd., the parent company.
 Royal Faires also owns and operates the Arizona Renaissance Festival.
-The Carolina Renaissance Festival takes place on 25 acre of land located just north of Charlotte, North Carolina, between the towns of Huntersville and Concord.
+The Carolina Renaissance Festival features a 25 acre European inspired village nestled within 300 acre of land located just north of Charlotte, North Carolina, between the towns of Huntersville and Concord.
 It is one of the largest—by acreage—Renaissance fairs in America.

-There was no festival in 2020.

 Acts and attractions

-Carolina Renaissance Festival stage shows feature live music, dance, comedy shows, and performers with circus variety skills such as juggling, aerial skills, acrobatics, and sideshow antics.
+Carolina Renaissance Festival village is brought to life by stage shows that feature live music, dance, comedy shows, and performers with circus variety skills such as juggling, aerial skills, acrobatics, and sideshow antics.
 Musicians perform with traditional instruments such as the harp, bagpipes, and other obscure "period" instruments.
 Roaming the lanes of the festival are a variety of traveling street performers who engage visitors in interactive performance experiences.
 An in-house performance company that features over 100 costumed characters that interact directly with visitors at the fair creates an authentic feel of the renaissance-era town.
 Professional and amateur actors and costume-play hobbyist help bring the "village" to life.
 Individuals in the company have developed unique characters such as the "Village Baker," the "Tavern Keeper," the village "Lord Mayor," and a fictional Royal family that has come to visit Fairhaven.
 The participants in the company are primarily people from surrounding communities, including Concord, Greensboro, Raleigh, and Charlotte.